leopardrobotics/leopardrobotics.github.io/_posts/2018-03-06-registration-kickoff.md

 # 2018-2019 Registration Kickoff Meeting #

-Tuesday evening at 7:00 PM to 9:00 PM, mentors and students from the Leopard Robotics Club will present general information about FIRST Tech Challenge and how we at Lake Middle School run the teams!
+On Tuesday evening, March 6th, at 7:00 PM to 9:00 PM, mentors and students from the Leopard Robotics Club will present general information about FIRST Tech Challenge and how we at Lake Middle School run the teams!
 If you have questions, please come around 7:00 PM for the presentation and stay to ask questions.
 We realize that there are school conferences going on for Middleton Elementary school, but with the larger window of time to visit, we hope you can stop by if you're interested.